S-MoraH/ACM_FlappyBird/README.md

 # ACM_FlappyBird

-ACM recreated the mobile game Flappy Bird
+ACM recreated the game Flappy Bird

 # Added

-Also added an AI component that can play the game flawlessly
+- AI using the NEAT module to play the game

+- Created a GUI with options to:
+    - play the game manually
+    - train the AI
+    - Run the best Bird AI
+    - change to custom skins